-Script Description run_snp_pipeline.sh This do-it-all script runs the other scripts listed below, comprising all the pipeline steps.
-This is the same as running cfsan_snp_pipeline run. cfsan_snp_pipeline This is the main command line tool with subcommands listed below run This all-in-one command runs all the necessary pipeline subcommands listed below, in the right order, comprising all the pipeline steps data Copies supplied example data to a work directory index_ref Indexes the reference genome map_reads Aligns samples to the reference genome call_sites Finds high-confidence SNPs in each sample filter_regions Remove SNPs in abnormal regions. merge_sites Combines the SNP positions across all samples into a single unified SNP list file call_consensus Calls the consensus SNPs for each sample merge_vcfs Creates a multi-sample VCF file with the SNPs found in all samples 12 snp_matrix Chapter 4.
-Usage Creates a matrix of SNPs across all samples
+Script Description run_snp_pipeline.sh This do-it-all script runs the other scripts listed below, comprising all the pipeline steps cfsan_snp_pipeline This is the main command line tool with subcommands listed below data Copies supplied example data to a work directory index_ref Indexes the reference genome map_reads Aligns samples to the reference genome call_sites Finds high-confidence SNPs in each sample filter_regions Remove SNPs in abnormal regions. merge_sites Combines the SNP positions across all samples into a single unified SNP list file call_consensus Calls the consensus SNPs for each sample merge_vcfs Creates a multi-sample VCF file with the SNPs found in all samples snp_matrix Creates a matrix of SNPs across all samples distance Computes the SNP distances between all pairs of samples snp_reference 12 Writes the reference sequence bases at SNP locations to Chapter 4.
+Usage